Exploring Famous Art Galleries Online: Four Great Websites

 The art collection on the Google Arts & Culture website was formerly called the Google Art Project.
 The video below shows how a painting is photographed for the project.

 I enjoy exploring the Google Arts & Culture website, especially the Collections section.
-The section has both limitations and advantages compared to other online art sites.
+The section has both advantages and limitations compared to other online art sites.
 Going to the website of an art gallery may allow a viewer to see more work from that gallery than they could see on the arts and culture site.
-For example, at the time when this article was last updated, the National Gallery in London had uploaded a few hundred paintings to Google Arts & Culture.
-If a person had gone to the National Gallery website instead they could have viewed more than 2,300 paintings.
+For example, at the time when this article was last updated, the National Gallery in London had uploaded 183 paintings to Google Arts & Culture.
+If a person had gone to the National Gallery website instead they could have viewed more than 2,400 paintings.

 Google Arts & Culture may lack in-depth treatment of certain art galleries, but it compensates for this in the breadth of its information.
 It's fascinating to see art from so many galleries and so many countries.
 The additional information under the photographs is always interesting.
 In addition to gallery art, the website contains street art and other types of information from human culture.
 This is also interesting to investigate.